cornell-dti/internbot/README.md

 -   [x] Add Github Actions for testing.
 -   [x] Add unit tests for pairing algorithm, including when bot is disabled.
 -   [x] Add unit tests for birthday messaging, including when bot is disabled.
--   [ ] Add unit tests for populating the database.
+-   [ ] Add unit tests for populating the database correctly.
 -   [ ] Add unit tests for all components.

 ### Improvements